 You may not need any treatment if you have a small pneumothorax.
 The small tear that caused the leak usually heals within a few days (sometimes as little as 1-3 days), especially in cases of primary spontaneous pneumothorax.
 Air then stops leaking in and out of the lung.
 The trapped air of the pneumothorax is gradually absorbed into the body.

 A doctor may advise an X-ray in 7-10 days to check that it has gone.
 You may need painkillers for a few days if the pain is bad.

-Sometimes a larger tube is inserted into the chest to remove a large pneumothorax.
+Sometimes a larger chest tube is inserted to remove a large pneumothorax.
 This is more commonly needed for cases of secondary spontaneous pneumothorax when there is underlying lung disease.
 Commonly, the tube is left there for a few days to allow the lung tissue that has torn to heal.